Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The primary sequence of iterates

 and a rational function $R(X) = S_1(X) \big/ S_2(X)$ where $S_1(X)$ and $S_2(X)$ are polynomials with real coefficients and $S_2(X)$ has only positive values in $D$, for any $X \in D$, there exists a polynomial $P_q(X)_{q \leftarrow X}$ parametrized by $X$ such that

 and for this it is enough to set

 \end{proposition}

-At the heart of Ariadne lies a (primary) dynamical system based on Hedge that implements a growth transformation for the primary barrier function $\mathsf{G}$.
-There is also a secondary dynamical system based on the same principles of operation that implements a growth transformation for the secondary barrier function $\mathsf{G}_S$.
-These dynamical systems are designed such that they ascend the respective barrier function---iterates remain feasible in virtue of this property.
+At the heart of Ariadne lies a (primary) dynamical system based on Hedge that is the composition of two maps, one growth transformation for the first primary barrier function and another for the second primary barrier function.
+Parameters are adjusted such that each of these maps ascends $\mathsf{P}$ (we will show that this is always possible).
+The secondary system (Section \ref{secondary_system}) also ascends $\mathsf{P}$.

 \begin{lemma} Given a $\mathsf{G}$-feasible $X$, there exists an $n \times n$ positive matrix $\bar{C}_X$, which we call the operative matrix at $X$, that depends on $X$, such that